isomerpages/nlb-nrm/_initiatives/Read for Books.md

 permalink: /initiatives/readforbooks
 description: ""
 ---
 ![banner RF](\images\RFB Website Banner_Final.png)

 **Read for Books**

 Read for Books is a charity book drive to raise awareness and share the gift of reading with the less privileged.
 From 1 August to 31 August 2022, for every 10 people who read for 15 minutes, one book will be donated to selected beneficiaries.

+Our beneficiaries for Read for Books 2022 are WondeRead and the Migrant Worker Library:

+WondeRead:

+The WondeRead initiative brings the library closer to children aged 7 – 17 years old from less privileged backgrounds, by providing reading opportunities through free reading materials.
+The initiative sees NLB working with Social Service Agencies (SSAs), such as charities and family service centres, to promote a love for reading among children.

+Migrant Worker Library:

+Migrant Worker Library (MWL) is an initiative started by Kranji District of the ACE Group, MOM.
+As the project name suggests, it wants to make the books accessible to migrant workers within their community (dormitories and Recreation Centers) in Singapore at no cost.
+MWL aims to cultivate a reading culture amongst migrant workers and promote reading as a form of mental relaxation.
+MWL also serves as a resource center for migrant workers to sign up for various fun and educational activities.
+The first MWL was launched in Pasir Panjang Residence on 2 June 2022 with plans to expand to Kranji Recreation Center in August 2022.

+Read for Books 2022 is sponsored by Scholastic Education International (Singapore) Pte Ltd, Kinokuniya Bookstores of Singapore Pte.
+Ltd, Bubbly Books Pte Ltd and Straits Times Press.

 **How to participate in Read for Books:**